rusith/rusith.github.io/_posts/2012-05-05-simple-linear-regression-with-r.md

 <img src="{{ site.url }}/public/images/2012-05-05-simple-linear-regression-with-r/data-set-salary-data.png" style="width:500px">

-You can see some correlation between the two features.

 Next step is to determine the dependent variable and the independent variable. we can intuitively choose the salary as the dependent variable. so `Salary` will be the dependent variable and `TotalExperience` will be the independent variable.

 Now let's load the data set and split the data set into two sets (training set and test set). we will choose `.75` as the ratio as we have 100 records in the data set. this is generally considered as a good ratio.